dlu-ch/dlb/doc/faq.rst

    Make implementations like GNU Make allow additional characters and limited quoting, but treat paths differently on different platforms.

-.. [#speedofscons1]
-   This statement is based only on small set of data and the remembered experience with earlier versions of SCons.
-   It has to be confirmed.

 .. [#distributeinorganization1]
    Propagating dlb to several developers in the same organization by the means of a source code repository